NtaoMoloi/QuizApp/README.md

 <h3>GEOLOGY QUIZ APP</h3>

-This project is a solution Quiz App for the Andela Learning Community (ALC)|| Udacity #7DaysofCodeChallenge
+This project is a solution to Project: Quiz App (Lesson 12) of the Google Africa Challenge Scholarship.

 <h3>DESCRIPTION</h3>